dotnet/designs/proposed/logging-generator.md

 ## Goal

-Today it is difficult to declare strongly-typed code paths for ILogger messages (e.g. `LogMethod` APIs shown in both samples above) in a way that's efficient, approachable and maintainable by an entire team all at the same time.
+Today it is difficult/verbose to declare strongly-typed code paths for ILogger messages (e.g. `LogMethod` APIs shown in both samples above) in a way that's efficient, approachable and maintainable by an entire team all at the same time.
 The solution we are looking for should ideally lead/guide developers into writing more declarative, less verbose, and easy to write, logging APIs with reduced boilerplate code.

-Part of the goal is to enforce best practices on library authors, so they would be required to provide event IDs, add diagnostics to warn against reusing event IDs, and lead towards writing more efficient logs (all of which discourage against using `LoggingSample1`).
+Part of the goal is to also enable diagnostics, to enforce best practices on library authors, so they would be required to provide event IDs, warn them against reusing event IDs, and lead towards writing more efficient logs (all of which discourage against using `LoggingSample1`).

 ## Using a logging source generator